pfheatwole/thesis/meta/discussion.rst

 Section index
 ^^^^^^^^^^^^^

+* **MY CHOICE OF SECTION INDEX HAS A NAME:** it's the *normalized arc length* of `yz(s)`.
+It's great because users don't need to care how long it is, the index is always `-1 <= s <= 1`.
+I don't use the arc length of the 3D position curve because it was much more difficult to imagine the effects.
+  You can't just look at the yz-curve by itself and say "`s = 0.5` should be right about there" because you can't see the "depth" due to the x-component of position.
+Oh, and you can't use `x` by itself (what's its length?), but `yz` has a length independent of the parametrization.

 * Recall the idea of a *section index*: it's a way to uniquely identify a "spanwise station".
 Most aerodynamic methods use `s = 2 * y / b`, but for